Secure CheckoutPersonal information is secured with SSL technology.

 - Historical introduction

 7. Low-latitude boundary layer

 8. Inner Magnetosphere

 - Paperback ISBN:

-Wayne Keith is Professor in the Department of Physics at McMurry University.
-He obtained a PhD in Space Physics from Rice University, during which time he also completed research for the Southwest Research Institute.
-He taught Astronomy at the University of Texas at San Antonio, before moving on to do research at the NASA Goddard Space Flight Center.
-He has participated in the design, assembly, testing, calibration, data processing and analysis of two magnetospheric plasma instruments (MEDUSA on Astrid-2, and MEDUSA-2 on Munin) and was also involved in data processing and analysis for multiple instruments on Cluster-2.
+Wayne Keith obtained a PhD in Space Physics from Rice University, during which time he also completed research at Southwest Research Institute in San Antonio.
+He became a research associate at the NASA Goddard Space Flight Center before moving on to full time teaching at McMurry University.
+He participated in the design, assembly, testing, calibration, data processing, and analysis of two magnetospheric plasma instruments (MEDUSA on Astrid-2, and MEDUSA-2 on Munin) and was also involved in data processing and analysis for multiple instruments on Cluster-2.
 His primary research interests are the magnetospheric cusps and data visualization.

 Professor, Department of Physics, McMurry University

 Walter Heikkila is Professor Emeritus in the Physics Department at the University of Texas at Dallas.
 His research interests include space physics and solar physics, specifically magnetospheric physics, solar wind, and auroral substorms.
 He received his PhD in Low Temperature Physics from the University of Toronto.
 He has since worked for the Defence Research Telecommunications Establishment, before becoming Associate Professor of Physics at the Southwest Center for Advanced Studies and subsequently Professor of Physics at University of Texas at Dallas.
 He is the author of the first edition of Earth’s Magnetosphere and a leading expert on the Earth’s magnetic field.

 University of Texas at Dallas, Dallas, TX, USA